senzing-garage/docker-init-container/README.md

 ### Docker network

-**Optional:**  Use if docker container is part of a docker network.
+:gear: **Optional:**  Use if docker container is part of a docker network.

-:gear:

-:thinking:

 1. List docker networks.
    Example: